pgdr/talks/foss-faq/PITCHME.md

 # FAQ

 +++
-# Basics of Open Source

-+++
-## What is "Open Source" software?
+> What is "Open Source" software?

 Software that can be freely accessed, used, changed, and shared (in modified or unmodified form) by anyone.
 Open source software is made by many people, and distributed under licenses that comply with the Open Source Definition.

-1. Free Redistribution
-2. Source Code
-3. Derived Works
-4. Integrity of The Author's Source Code
-5. No Discrimination Against Persons or Groups
-6. No Discrimination Against Fields of Endeavor
-7. Distribution of License
-8. License Must Not Be Specific to a Product
-9. License Must Not Restrict Other Software
-10. License Must Be Technology-Neutral

 +++
-## Can Open Source software be used for commercial purposes?
+> Can Open Source software be used for commercial purposes?

-All Open Source software can be used for commercial purpose; the Open Source Definition guarantees this.
-You can even sell Open Source software.
+Yes!

 +++
-## Can I restrict how people use an Open Source licensed program?
+> Can I restrict how people use an Open Source licensed program?

-No. The freedom to use the program for any purpose is part of the Open Source Definition
+No.

 +++
-## Can I stop "evil people" from using my program?
+> Can I stop "evil people" from using my program?

-No. The Open Source Definition specifies that Open Source licenses may not discriminate against persons or groups.
-Giving everyone freedom means giving evil people freedom, too.
+No.

 +++
-## What is "free software" and is it the same as "open source"?
+> "Free software" vs "open source"?

-"Free software" and "open source software" are two terms for the same thing: software released under licenses that guarantee a certain specific set of freedoms.

-The term "free software" is older, and is reflected in the name of the Free Software Foundation (FSF)

-strategy and rhetoric

-free: ideological
+* free: ideological
-open: practical
+* open: practical

-One of the tactical concerns often cited by adopters of the term "open source" was the ambiguity of the English word "free", which can refer either to freedom or to mere monetary price
+(free as in speech)

 +++
-## What is "copyleft"?
-Is it the same as "open source"?
+> What is "copyleft"?

-"Copyleft" refers to licenses that allow derivative works but require them to use the same license as the original work.
+"Copyleft" refers to licenses that are _share-alike_

-Most copyleft licenses are Open Source, but not all Open Source licenses are copyleft.
-When an Open Source license is not copyleft, that means software released under that license can be used as part of programs distributed under other licenses, including proprietary (non-open-source) licenses.
-For example, the BSD license is a non-copyleft Open Source license.
-Such licenses are usually called either "non-copyleft" or "permissive" open source licenses

 +++
-## What is a "permissive" Open Source license?
+> What is a "permissive" Open Source license?

-A "permissive" license is simply a non-copyleft open source license — one that guarantees the freedoms to use, modify, and redistribute, but that permits proprietary derivative works.
-See the copyleft entry for more information.
+A "permissive" license is a non-copyleft open source license

 +++
-## Is <SOME PROGRAM> Open Source?
+> Is <SOME PROGRAM> Open Source?

-Only if it uses one of the approved licenses, and releases appropriate software.
+If it uses one of the approved licenses

 +++
-## Is <SOME LICENSE> an Open Source license, even if it is not listed on your web site?

-In general, no. We run all licenses through an approval process to provide an accepted standard on which licenses are Open Source, and we list the approved ones.
-Be dubious of claimed Open Source-ness for licenses that haven't gone through the process.
-See also the license proliferation page for why this matters so much.

-+++
-## Is a license an Open Source license if it is just a few words different from a license listed on your web site?

-Many older licenses, such as the BSD license, have several variations that differ only by a few words or sentences.
-Unfortunately, it is not possible for OSI to approve every variation, so we cannot say if a specific variation is approved.
-Where possible, please avoid using these variants, and instead use the same version used on the OSI website.

-+++
-## What about software in the "public domain"?
+> What about software in the "public domain"?
 Is that Open Source?

 For most practical purposes, it is — sort of.
-This is a complicated question, so please read on.

 +++
-## Distributing and Using Open Source Software

-What if I do not want to distribute my program in source code form?
-Or what if I don't want to distribute it in either source or binary form?
+> What if I do not want to distribute my program in source code

-If you don't distribute source code, then what you are distributing cannot meaningfully be called "Open Source".
-And if you don't distribute at all, then by definition you're not distributing source code, so you're not distributing anything Open Source.
+Not "Open Source".

 +++
-## Which Open Source license should I choose to release my software under?
+> Which Open Source license should I choose to release my software under?

-You can choose any license from the open source licenses listed starting here: opensource.org/licenses.
+Good question!

 +++
-## Which Open Source license is best?
+> Which Open Source license is best?

 All of them

 +++
-## How do I apply <SOME OPEN SOURCE LICENSE> to software I'm releasing?
+> How do I apply <SOME OPEN SOURCE LICENSE> to software I'm releasing?

 Many licenses come with instructions on how to apply them

 +++
-## What are "contributor agreements"?
+> What are "contributor agreements"?
 Are they like open source licenses?

-Many open source projects will only accept patches (code contributions or documentation contributions) from people who have submitted a legal document known as a contributor agreement.
+A legal document for contributors

 * Contributor License Agreement (CLA)
 * Copyright Assignment Agreement (CAA)